Welding Fume Extraction

 Our Airlocks maintain a consistent seal at the outlet of the dust collector while allowing material to continuously pass through.
 This seal also allows discarded material to be properly discharged, and prevents it from returning to the dust collector.

-Combustibility of Weld Fume
+Combustibility of Welding Fume

 While weld fume is not usually considered flammable while it’s suspended in air, it’s comprised of a mix of metallic particles and oxides that are generated at high temperatures.
 The fine metallic particulate can exhibit flammable properties under certain conditions, with the potential to lead to thermal events.
 Proper management and collection of weld fume is critical to employee and facility safety.